 You must always ensure that the brake pads you’re purchasing are non-standard ones.
 This is necessary because the operating temperature for each brake pad varies.
 For instance, performance pads (hard, durable) will not provide effective braking unless used under high-temperature conditions.
 Similarly, standard pads (soft) will fade when used under hard driving conditions.

-Pro tip: If you’ve noticed that your car shows excessive brake fade, then you may resolve the issue with the installation of better quality, harder and durable brake pads.
+Pro tip: If you’ve noticed that your car shows excessive brake fade, then you may resolve the issue with the installation of better quality, harder, and more durable brake pads.

 Different types of materials used in the making of brake pads